manasmaharana/cision-cicd-rest-sample/README.md

 # Getting Started

+### Prerequisites
+* For Kafka API specification testing, make sure Zookeeper and Kafka server is up and running

 ### How to build and run
 * Get the code base to your local - __git clone https://github.com/manasmaharana/cision-cicd-rest-sample__
 * Build - __mvn clean install__